PLangHQ/plang/Documentation/README.md

     %email%
 - Create bearer token from %email%, write to %bearer%
 - Write %bearer% to web response
 ```

-These 6 steps replace over [100+ lines of C#/Java/Typescript code](https://gist.github.com/ingig/491ac9b13d65f40cc24ee5aed0408be3), or if you do clean code programming, dozens of files
+These 6 steps replace over [100+ lines of C#/Java/Typescript code](https://gist.github.com/ingig/491ac9b13d65f40cc24ee5aed0408be3), or if you do clean code programming, dozens of files.

 ## Installation